brunolange/exos/README.md

 ```

 ### `when`
-`when` is the declarative version of a switch statement.
+`when` is a declarative version of a switch statement.

 ```python
 from exos import when